 Symptoms of TMJ often do not go away without treatment and can eventually lead to head, neck, back, and shoulder problems.

 If you suffer from pain or discomfort related to TMJ, relief is just a phone call away.
 Please call Dr. Heather Fleschler at (713) 997-8999 today, or complete the form on this page to schedule your TMJ evaluation.
-Dr. Fleschler serves patients in the Houston, Texas areas of West University, Bellaire, Meyerland, and River Oaks.
+Dr. Fleschler serves patients in the Houston, Sugar Land and Pasadena.